 Clough Valley is partnering with the Ramsey-Paxton Cemetery Association in support of plans for the cemetery preservation and revitalization.
 The cemetery is located at the White Pillars subdivision in Loveland.
 Paige Craig has several years experience working with non-profit associations and has enthusiastically volunteered to lead and work on this chapter project.

 Ladies, we want you to stay safe by social distancing.
-As we did in June for the Women's Suffrage Program by Debby and our Business meeting was on "Zoom Meeting."
-Check back for Constitution Day program and our virtual Meeting planned for September 19th.
+As we did in June for the Women's Suffrage Program our Business meeting/program will be a "Zoom Meeting." planned for September .

 Please "Contact Us" for an invitation

 New "Gallery" pictures recently added.